dwarvesf/playground/_memo/devbox-docker-adoption-and-challenges.md

 So, with all the challenges mentioned above, do we have any way to avoid them in a peaceful manner?
 Certainly, there are various ways to address these problems, but none of them are perfect or bad.

 Most of them involve optimizing your approach to using Docker.
 However, I would like to introduce another approach that keeps us away from Docker during development but still allows us to leverage Docker for deployment.
-We'll explore that in the next section.
+We'll explore that next time in the [Devbox #3: The overview into Nix & how we use Devbox @ Dwawrves](https://memo.d.foundation/playground/_memo/devbox-nix-and-our-devbox-adoption).